Why Flat-File PHP Outperforms WordPress for AI Citation

 The WordPress Attack Surface Problem

 WordPress installations attract automated probing because WordPress is the most commonly targeted CMS for vulnerabilities.
-The IEO Engine gate logs show dozens of WordPress fingerprint probes daily — requests for wp-login.php, xmlrpc.php, wp-json, ?p= queries.
+IEO Engine server access logs showed dozens of WordPress fingerprint probes daily — requests for wp-login.php, xmlrpc.php, wp-json, ?p= queries.
 These probes target WordPress-specific endpoints that do not exist in a flat-file architecture.

 When a probe hits a flat-file site looking for wp-login.php and receives a 404 or a bomb response, the probe reveals that the site is not WordPress.
 This is an intelligence signal — attackers and scrapers that assume WordPress are immediately disoriented by a non-WordPress architecture.